Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 Requests for copies of this document should be referred to:

-SIGUREN technologies, ”Kuklensko shose” 21, Plovdiv 4004, Bulgaria
+SIGUREN technologies technologies, ”Kuklensko shose” 21, Plovdiv 4004, Bulgaria

 Email : contact@siguren.com